Technical Project Manager

 Why Hybrid?

 With over 40% year-on-year growth, we are in an exciting phase or progression.
-This year, we've secured new strategic partnerships with prestigious Higher Education Universities across the UK.
-As a Technical Project Manager, you'll lead relationships with our flagship UK clients, delivering world-class creative across various mediums and platforms.
-Flexibility is key, with occasional national and international travel required.
+As a Technical Project Manager, you'll lead relationships with our flagship UK clients, delivering world-class technology across various mediums and platforms.
+Our diverse team of over 85 experts thrives on collaboration, pushing boundaries, and making a real impact in the education sector.
+At Hybrid, we don't just keep up with industry trends—we set them!

 Key Responsibilities: